Chart Color Schemes

 Employment performance in Bundamba has been below expectations when compared to most other areas nationally

-Many residents commute elsewhere for work.
-Between September 2024 and September 2025, employment levels increased by 4.9%, labour force grew by 3.3%, reducing the unemployment rate by 1.4 percentage points.
-In comparison, Greater Brisbane saw employment grow by 3.8% and unemployment fall by 0.5 percentage points.
-State-wide in Queensland, as of 25-November 2025, employment contracted slightly by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 project a 6.6% growth over five years and 13.7% over ten years.
+However, professional & technical services have limited presence at 4.7%, compared to the regional average of 8.9%.
+Many Bundamba residents commute elsewhere for work.
+Between September 2024 and September 2025, employment levels increased by 5.0% and labour force grew by 3.4%, reducing the unemployment rate by 1.4 percentage points.
+In comparison, Greater Brisbane saw employment grow by 3.8%, labour force expand by 3.3%, and unemployment fall by 0.5 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project a 6.6% growth over five years and 13.7% over ten years.
 Applying these projections to Bundamba's employment mix suggests local employment should increase by 6.1% over five years and 13.0% over ten years.

 Frequently Asked Questions - Employment